iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 7. Blogging is powerful.
 The best way to learn is by writing and you should definitely document your learning.
 8. Try the scary stuff.
 It will help you outgrow your fear.
 9. Make growth your number one priority.
 Always become better than what you were yesterday.
 Even 1% is enough.
-10. Always ask for advice to the person who is already present where you want to be.
+10. Always ask for advice from the person who is already present where you want to be.
 Discard everything else.
 Your family loves you but they might not know what will work for you.
 11. If you want to be noticed, become **So Good That They Can't Ignore You** 😉